ljaden/KC_housing_project/README.md

 ### Questions

 I. What do consumer look for?
     3 catergories come to mind when housing hunting; LOCATION of home, FEATURES such as # of be/bathrooms,size, etc., and Quality of home.

 II.
 Are there external factors that could affect our data?
     After creating a price comparison by floors I notice a decrease of price from two floor homes to three floor home.
 Which lead me to discover that King County is right on top of the Seattle Fault.
 Plus the fact that it near bodies of water makes them prone to earthquakes and tsunami

+### Future Improvements

+Gathering more data, the dataset only consisted of sales between 2014-2015, more data could help the model be more accurate.
+Features such as zipcode,lat, and log could have been incorporated in more unique ways such that locations impact on price could be explored further.